-Depending on your employee contract, your employer may pay you full or part payment for some or all of the time you are off work recovering from an injury.
+What are accident at work employers responsibilities UK when it comes to pay?
+Depending on your employee contract, your employer may be legally required to pay you full or part payment for some or all of the time you are off work recovering from an injury.
 The minimum they should pay you is statutory sick pay.
 The current amount for sick pay can be found on the government website.
 There is a qualification period for SSP.
 You must have been off for 4 or more days, must be classed as an employee, be earning on average a minimum of £118/week, and adhere to your employer’s sickness reporting deadline, or report within 7 days if they don’t have one.
 You can be an agency worker, but you may not be eligible if you are on SMP (statutory maternity pay) or have exceeded the maximum payout of SSP (28 weeks).

 For more information on the benefits of making claims in this manner, why not call our advisors?

 Whether you call us to ask us ‘I had an accident at work, what are my rights in the UK’ or you want to know what to do after an accident at work to help give you a good chance of claiming, we could help.
-Call us for free advice and support.
+Call us for free advice and support whether you have questions about the Health and Safety Executive, RIDDOR reporting, an employer’s legal duty of care, or if you want general legal advice.
 We don’t put any pressure on claimants to use our service but if, after going through the details of your case to see if you could be eligible, we deem it appropriate, we could offer to provide a solicitor working on a no win no fee basis to assist with your claim.

 However, you don’t have to take us up on this offer.
 All advice comes with no-obligation to use our services.
 The decision on whether to make a claim is always entirely yours.